jjangga0214/.dotfiles.debian.core/MANUAL.md

 ### zsh and oh-my-zsh

-zsh and oh-my-zsh would be installed and configured automatically.
-However, following config is recommended to do manually.
+zsh and oh-my-zsh would not be installed and configured.
+After manual installtion, following config is recommended to do manually.

 #### default shell